How to Teach Young Children to Pass a Basketball

 Keywords or Phrases: chicken wings, ears of the basketball, step

-- Parents/coaches will better understand how young children learn best.
+- better understand how young children think about sports

-- The assessment starts by standing in front of one young child.
-I, then, simply ask him to pass his basketball to me and tell me his name.
-This two step process is more challenging for young children than you might think because if the drill is done correctly children will be caught off guard and forced to pay attention.
+I will arrange the group upon the baseline and give them each a basketball.
+I will start by standing in front of one young child.
+I simply ask him to pass his basketball to me and tell me his name.
+This is the first of a two step process.
+It is more challenging for young children then you might at first think because it forces them to do two things at the same time.

 This assessment exercise is more than just fun for kids.
-It shows me what I am working with and how comfortable kids are with the idea of passing.
-Just getting this basic knowledge of kids prevents me from setting too high of expectations, this is important.
-The assessment process reinforces my value as a teacher and importance of the instruction I will be teaching.
+It shows me what I am working with and how comfortable kids are with the idea of passing and catching the basketball.
+Just getting this basic knowledge of kids, shows them how the learning process can be fun and prevents me from setting too high of expectations.

 - Ask participants, "What types of animals live on the farm?"
 Allow them time to think and respond.
 Make sure everyone in the group responds with at least one animal.
 Ideally, a chicken will have been named.
 If not say it, otherwise ask, "Who said chicken?"

 - Next ask, "What sound does a chicken make?" and "How does a chicken flap its wings?"
 Next, it is time to put it all together by telling young children to show you their chicken wings and bawk loudly.
 Get them pumped up by bawking loudly.
 This is good stuff kids love that makes learning passing fun.